ThreatLinker: An NLP-based Methodology to Automatically Estimate CVE Relevance for CAPEC Attack Patterns: Related Work

-Two works are especially relevant in this context.
+\review{Two works are especially relevant in this context.
 Kanakogi et al.~\cite{mdpi2022capeccve} propose the usage of NLP to identify CAPEC attack patterns based on CVE descriptions, compare the similarity of CAPEC descriptions with CVE ones, and rank them based on it to find the most suitable CAPEC.
 They provide models more performant than existing preliminary investigations~\cite{10803510}.
 Differently, Giannakopoulos and Maliatsos~\cite{giannakopoulos2023usage} proposed a supervised approach that trains an ML model with a privately labeled dataset to associate CVE vulnerabilities with general threats.
 Both approaches focus on investigating and using state-of-the-art models to associate attack patterns with vulnerabilities.
 In contrast, we propose a novel approach that combines semantic similarity with keyword search to improve the capabilities of these models to classify associations accurately.
-We compare our solution with these approaches~\cite{giannakopoulos2023usage,mdpi2022capeccve} and show that the proposed one performs better.
+We compare our solution with these approaches~\cite{giannakopoulos2023usage,mdpi2022capeccve} and show that the proposed one performs better.}{ Two works are particularly related to our problem setting, but differ in scope and methodology.
+Kanakogi et al.~\cite{mdpi2022capeccve} evaluate generic NLP similarity pipelines for tracing CAPEC attack patterns from CVE descriptions, comparing document representations and off‑the‑shelf embedding models with cosine similarity.
+In parallel, Giannakopoulos and Maliatsos~\cite{giannakopoulos2023usage} train supervised models on a privately labeled dataset to associate CVE entries with higher‑level threat categories, focusing on classification performance in a threat‑level taxonomy rather than on fine‑grained CAPEC mappings.
+In contrast, this paper adopts a different perspective.
+Instead of relying solely on generic similarity pipelines or purely supervised threat classification, \oursystem is a new methodology explicitly designed as a hybrid, domain‑specific scoring framework for CVE--CAPEC association, moving beyond best‑pipeline selection to a scoring architecture in which domain terminology systematically modulates the contribution of semantic similarity.}